gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.InGameExt.md

 ## InGameExt.IsInGame(this InGame) Method

-(Cross-Game compatible) Returns whether or not the player is currently in a game.
+Returns whether or not the player is currently in a game.

 ```csharp
 public static bool IsInGame(this Assets.Scripts.Unity.UI_New.InGame.InGame inGame);